Washington State University Vancouver

+It is in the Mount Vista census-designated place.

 History

 Washington State University began offering courses in Southwest Washington in 1983 as part of the Southwest Washington Joint Center for Education.
-In 1989, the University in Pullman formally established Washington State University Vancouver as a branch campus of the state's land-grant institution.
-The current Salmon Creek campus opened in 1996.
+In 1989, the university in Pullman formally established Washington State University Vancouver as a branch campus of the state's land-grant institution.

+In 1990, the Washington State Higher Education Coordinating Board approved placing the campus at Salmon Creek, a community north of Vancouver.
+The site was chosen over two other finalists, a campus adjacent to Clark College and a site in Mlll Plain.

+The current campus opened in 1996.
 In Fall 2006, WSU Vancouver admitted freshmen and sophomores for the first time and began offering lower-division courses.

 Campus resources

 The 351 acre campus has many computing and research laboratories, including student computing labs, fabrication labs, science research labs, group instruction labs, fine arts labs, a circuits and microprocessors lab, computer-aided drafting lab and a writing center.
 The science resources and instrumentation possessed by the campus consist of GC/MS, HPLC (UVvis), DNA sequencer, TOC/N, RT-PCR, Flame ionization detector, two Phantom cameras, a scanning electron microscope, an Instron tensile tester, and a confocal microscope, along with a fully functional cleanroom.

 WSU Vancouver's library has more than 800 journals in hardcopy and over 9,000 full-text online journals and newspapers, a core collection of more than 30,000 books and access to more than 100 major bibliographic databases.
 The library participates in several local and regional library consortia, including the Portland Area Library System and ORBIS/CASCADE (the Oregon and Washington Cooperative Library Project).
 It also houses the Environmental Information Cooperative Library.